jmprada1988/dataStructuresJs/README.md

 A complete masterclass in analisys of alrorithms and performance meassured by the big O notation using JavaScript It covers details of arrays, objects list stack queues and more complex data structures.

-Make sure you have jest install in the system
+Make sure you have jest installed in the system

 ## yarn